 Broken capillaries can appear for a number of different reasons, most commonly as the result of damage from sun exposure and excess dilation from a source of inflammation or irritation like rosacea acne.
 Over zealous scrubbing, aging, genetics, hormones, the use of birth control pills and certain conditions can also come into play.

-You can finally stop struggling to cover them up because laser and IPL (intense pulsed light) can banish broken facial capillaries once and for all.
+You can finally stop struggling to cover them up because laser and IPL (intense pulsed light) can banish broken facial capillaries.
 Painful injections or layers of foundation aren’t necessary.
 The process is simple, low risk and there’s no recovery time.

 We pass a handheld device over the skin and the light energy cauterizes the damaged veins.
 The body naturally reabsorbs the pooled blood and redirects future blood flow to veins deeper below the skin.
-The results are usually immediate for the tinier veins on your face.
 Why shouldn’t you experience the empowerment that comes with healthy, even-toned skin?

 What factors increase my risk of varicose veins and spider veins?